 Department of Chemistry

-The refurbished buildings are designed to provide laboratory and office accommodation for Synthetic Chemistry, Non- Synthetic Chemistry, and Computational Chemistry.
+The refurbished buildings are designed to provide class leading teaching laboratory and office accommodation for Synthetic Chemistry, Non- Synthetic Chemistry, and Computational Chemistry.

 The existing layout is improved by creating visual connections between the laboratory and office accommodation through the provision of glazed partitions to either side of the central corridor.
 This also provides improved daylight penetration into the central areas of the existing building.
 To augment interaction and enhance flexibility, the majority of non-laboratory related clerical spaces have been located on the ground floor.
 These spaces are naturally ventilated and provide an active nucleus for the department.